Anna-Assistant/Anna/docs/README.md

 | Draft email with the message | Hey, mail life is awesome |
 | open up Twitter and post "life is awesome" | Hey, post life is awesome |

-You can also, ask a joke, have a conversation, and much, much more.
+You can also ask her a joke, have a conversation, and much more.
 To find a full list of Anna's functions [click here](https://github.com/Anna-Assistant/Anna/blob/master/docs/HowItWorks.md)